-The way God discloses Himself is unorthodox to say the least.
+The way God discloses Himself is a bit unorthodox to say the least.
 Here He asks Hosea to marry a promiscuous woman.
 Why?
-He wants Hosea to get a taste of the crap He has to put up with in dealing with humanity.
-At first sight I thought this is some sort of punishment – “See what you did to me?
-Now get a taste of your own medicine!”
-But that just doesn’t fit God’s profile.
+Maybe to get a taste of the heartache God went through in dealing with wayward humanity?

 “I’ve heard a thousand stories of what they think you’re like